Grace McCleen

 Grace McCleen (born 1981) is a British novelist.
 She has won the Desmond Elliott Prize, Betty Trask Award and the Jerwood Fiction Uncovered Prize.

 Life

 McCleen was brought up in a fundamentalist Christian sect in Wales and for most of her childhood did not have much contact with outsiders.

 McCleen went to the University of Oxford to read English Literature aged 22.
 She later completed a MA, also in English Literature, at the University of York.
 She experienced opposition from her religious community to her decision to attend university.
 "It was an enormous step and one I almost didn't take, and one I felt bad about taking for many years afterwards, until I realised I hadn't done anything wrong."

 After graduation she experienced a mental breakdown and suffered from tinnitus and Chronic fatigue syndrome.
 During her illness, she wrote "a long novel.
-It didn’t work and from that novel came three novels".
+It didn’t work and from that novel came three novels": The Land of Decoration (2012), The Professor of Poetry (2013), and The Offering (2015).